pczajkowski/ExcelORM/README.md

 And their nullable variants.

+In version 2 I've added ability to read data dynamically without a need to create a special type.
+Useful when you need to read/write some not so organized data.

 As always, feel free to use it however you desire.
 But I provide you with no guarantee whatsoever.
 Enjoy!